remykarem/remykarem.github.io/books-src/cryptography-book/src/encodings/der.md

 # DER

-The "DER format" is binary.
+ASN.1 DER

+This is a binary encoding.

 I so named it because the underlying data is _encoded_ to binary via DER.